 The fuel tank is located beneath the aft seat and trunk area.
 To inspect the hose connections, raise the floor of the trunk.
 Your Correct Craft dealer should perform all fuel tank service.

-unchecked can result in a fire and/or explosion, possibly causing injury or death.
+Allowing a fuel system problem to go unchecked can result in a fire and/or explosion, possibly causing injury or death.